What Does it Take to Be a Business Continuity Planner?

 - Transaction Manager

-Are There Job Opportunities for Business Continuity Planners?
+Is There Going to be Demand for Business Continuity Planners?

 There were about 1,023,900 jobs for Business Continuity Planner in 2016 (in the United States).
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 90,400 new jobs for Business Continuity Planner by 2026.
-There will be an estimated 104,200 positions for Business Continuity Planner per year.
+Due to new job openings and attrition, there will be an average of 104,200 job openings in this field each year.

 The states with the most job growth for Business Continuity Planner are Utah, Nevada, and Arkansas.
 Watch out if you plan on working in Alaska, Maine, or Oklahoma.
 These states have the worst job growth for this type of profession.